-The goal for this project was to develop, working closely with Marsh LLC, an affordable 1-bed 1-bath ADU that optimized the City of Portland’s special rules governing ADU’s less than 15 feet in height and 24 ft x 24ft in plan.
+The goal for this project was to develop an affordable 1-bed 1-bath ADU that optimized the City of Portland’s special rules governing ADU’s less than 15 feet in height and 24 ft x 24ft in plan.
 Structures of this size can be located within the side and rear setbacks and don’t need to match the design of the main house, which open up a lot of options for homeowners.
-Like all of the projects in which retain an equity stake, the rent for this ADU was set according to the City’s Affordable Housing Standard.
+Like all ADU’s in which retain an equity stake, the rent for this unit was set according to the City’s Affordable Housing Standard.

 This unit was built on property that we own, and the primary objective was to explore cost-efficient construction techniques that we could apply on future projects.
 There is only one interior demising wall and a closet.
 The entire roof is storage trusses with concealed ladder access from the great room (a window opens into the attic to allow for loading of large items directly from the driveway outside the unit).
 High ceilings, large window openings and a neutral material palette keeps the space feeling light and open.
 The project included a separate laundry room (the orange door that opens into the backyard) for shared use with the primary residence on the property.

 The prices below exclude approximately $5,800 in sewer repair work, site surveying and landscaping improvements that were done as part of the contract but were not strictly part of the ADU project costs (numbers FY2016):

 |total cost per square foot||$121/sf|